-- At State's discretion, the State will extend the redetermination timelines for current CHIP enrollees living and/or working in Governor or Federally-declared disaster areas or other areas as determined by the North Carolina Department of Health and Human Services.
-(42 CFR 457.340) - At State's discretion, the State may also waive: (1) the annual enrollment fee and copayments; and (2) unpaid enrollment fee balances for applicants and/or current enrollees who are living and/or working in Governor or Federally-declared disaster areas or public health emergency areas or other areas as_determined by the North Carolina Department of Health and Human Services. - At State's discretion, requirements related to timely processing of applications may be temporarily waived for a state that has CHIP applicants who reside and/or work in state or Federally-declared disaster area. - At State's discretion, requirements related to timely processing of renewals and/or deadlines for families to respond to renewal requests may be temporarily waived for CHIP beneficiaries who reside and/or work in state or Federally-declared disaster area. - At State's discretion, the State may temporarily delay acting on certain changes in circumstances affecting CHIP eligibility for CHIP beneficiaries who reside and/or work in a State or Federally declared disaster area.
-The State will continue to act on changes in circumstances related to residency, death, voluntary termination of coverage, erroneous eligibility determinations, and becoming eligible for Medicaid.
+• At State's discretion, the State will extend the redetermination timelines for current CHIP enrollees living and/or working in Governor or Federally-declared disaster areas or other areas as determined by the North Carolina Department of Health and Human Services.
+(42 CFR 457.340)

+- At State's discretion, the State may also waive: (1) the annual enrollment fee and copayments; and (2) unpaid enrollment fee balances for applicants and/or current enrollees who are living and/or working in Governor or Federally-declared disaster areas or public health emergency areas or other areas as determined by the North Carolina Department of Health and Human Services. - At State's discretion, requirements related to timely processing of applications may be temporarily waived for a state that has CHIP applicants who reside and/or work in state or Federally-declared disaster area. - At State's discretion, requirements related to timely processing of renewals and/or deadlines for families to respond to renewal requests may be temporarily waived for CHIP beneficiaries who reside and/or work in state or Federally-declared disaster area. - At State's discretion, the State may delay acting on changes in circumstances for CHIP beneficiaries other than the required changes in circumstances described in 42 CFR 457.342(a) cross-referencing 42 CFR 435.926(d).